blochjared92/blochjared92.github.io/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Contact
 Feel free to reach out to us with any questions or suggestions.

-Our email address is [insert email here].
+Our email address is
+- blochjar@msu.edu
+- tineshmahalingam@gmail.com
+-
+-